itsmeipg/mpv-config/README.md

 # Theme

-This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.
+For those who don't want to memorize a ton of keybinds.
 OSD text is removed as much as possible.
-OSD text appears when adding items to playlist, copying, or pasting in uosc.
-It's fine imo.
+OSD text appears when adding items to playlist, copying, or pasting in uosc (it's fine imo).
 If you want OSD completely removed, put video-osd=no in mpv.conf, but console and stats won't work.
-Minimal but fancy is the goal.

 # How to use this config and mpv for new people + tips